Rendaw/continuations/readme.md

 **Compile time** instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues before distribution.
 It also may improve startup times slightly.

-**Runtime instrumentation** is more flexible - it can deal with code hotswaps and Maven build environments that can't use the Ant instrumentation task, but you need to pass the agent as a JVM argument whenever you execute the code.
+**Runtime instrumentation** is more flexible - it can deal with code hotswaps and build environments that can't use the Ant instrumentation task, but you need to pass the agent as a JVM argument whenever you execute the code.

 Compile and runtime instrumentation can be mixed, so you can use preinstrumented classes with the runtime agent.

-I suggest compile-time libraries you are distributing since it makes downstream compile time instrumentation simpler.
+I suggest compile-time instrumenting libraries you are distributing since it makes downstream compile time instrumentation simpler.

 ## Compile-time instrumentation